mdrichardson/treat-dispenser-old/README.md

 # Treat Dispenser and Web App

 This is a dog treat dispenser that dispenses treats based off of input from a progressive web app, time intervals, and or feeding schedule.
-The dispenser, itself, is based lossely off of [this model.](https://www.thingiverse.com/thing:27854)
+The dispenser, itself, is based loosely off of [this model.](https://www.thingiverse.com/thing:27854)

 ## TreatDispenser.ino